Most Popular Olive Garden Menu Items in 2026

 Lasagna Fritta:

 Fried lasagna pieces topped with parmesan and meat sauce.
-It’s heavy, it’s indulgent, and it’s everywhere on social media right now. ($11.29)
+It’s the kind of appetizer people usually split with the table. and it’s everywhere on social media right now. ($11.29)

 4. The 2026 “Secret Menu” Trend: Spicy Three-Meat Sauce